 “There will be more than adequate distributions available from these plans after you retire to maintain your lifestyle and enjoy yourselves a little bit,” he told us.
 “In fact, I’ll probably be advising you to minimize your withdrawals and keep the accounts growing.

 “But, did you know that any balance remaining in those plans when the second of you dies could be taxed twice if you leave the accounts to your children through your will?
 That’s right – the balances could be subject to both estate and income tax.
 Your children could wind up with a lot less than you’re expecting them to get.”

 His plan?
 Designate Oregon State University Foundation as the recipient of all or a portion of the remaining balance in our retirement plans.
 That transfer will be subject to neither estate nor income tax, resulting in a substantial gift to Oregon State University Foundation.
 We were then able to allocate the other assets in our estate to our children, knowing that they can take them free of the double tax that applies to retirement accounts.

 The result for us?
 We solved an estate-planning problem we didn’t even know we had, and found a way to provide long-term support for our favorite institution.

 Kurt, with his favorite granddaughter, Emily

 After my wife Karen died, I began to appreciate much more the organizations to which she had been so devoted.
-Oregon State University was always her favorite, and I began to look for ways that my giving could keep her commitment alive.
+Oregon State University Foundation was always her favorite, and I began to look for ways that my giving could keep her commitment alive.